zwin-project/zwin.dev/content/what_is_it/3d_window/en.md

 There are two types of 3D windows: bounded 3D windows and expansive 3D windows.

 A bounded 3D window is a 3D window that has a size in space.
 It can be moved, rotated, or resized.
-In v0.1, zen-object-viewer is provided as a sample application for ZIGEN with a bounded 3D window.
+In v0.1, zen-object-viewer is provided as a sample application for Zwin with a bounded 3D window.

 ![alt_text](image1.png "image_tooltip")